 Chief Instructor Benjamin Pincus, 5th Dan, Shidoin

-Sensei brings over 27 years of aikido experience to his classes.
+Pincus Sensei brings over 30 years of aikido experience to his classes.
 He studied under several direct students of O Sensei, beginning with the late M. Kanai Sensei (8th degree black belt) in 1982.
 During his undergraduate years studying philosophy, he apprenticed with the late Paul Sylvain Sensei (6th degree) and Y. Yamada Sensei (8th degree), Chairman of the United States Aikido Federation, Eastern Region.
-At New York Aikikai, he also studied under Seichi Sugano Sensei (8th degree) and became a student of Donovan Waite Sensei (7th degree).
+At New York Aikikai, he also studied under the late Seichi Sugano Sensei (8th degree) and became a student of Donovan Waite Sensei (7th degree).
 Seeking to deepen his understanding of Aikido after deciding to become an Aikido teacher, he studied in San Diego with K. Chiba Sensei (8th degree) in a kenshusei (intensive instructor's training) program.

 Sensei also took classes from the late Terry Dobson Sensei (5th degree), the only American uchi deshi (direct student) of O Sensei.
 Terry Dobson was the first person to show the relationship between technical Aikido and verbal conflict resolution, writing the book "Giving in to Get Your Way" and a "Soft Answer: The Tokyo Train Story".
 Inspired by his example, Pincus Sensei enrolled in Woodbury College Mediation/Conflict Management Program in order to understand the relationship between verbal conflict resolution and Aikido.
 He is a conflict resolution and mediation trainer certified by Woodbury College.